yanxurui/logdog/README.rst

 -  compatible with logrotate
 -  custmize handler function or callable object, a MailHandler is provided
 -  log files don't have to exist before watch
--  a dog can watch multiple logs and a log can be watched by multiple dogs
+-  a dog can watch multiple log files and a log file can be watched by multiple dogs too

 usage
 -----